keras-team/keras-cv/README.md

 ## Pretrained Weights
 Many models in KerasCV come with pre-trained weights.
-With the exception of StableDiffusion, all of these weights are trained using Keras and KerasCV components and training scripts in this repository.
+With the exception of StableDiffusion and the standard Vision Transformer, all of these weights are trained using Keras and KerasCV components and training scripts in this repository.
-While some models are not be trained with the same parameters or preprocessing pipeline as defined in their original publications, KerasCV still ensuresstrong performance.
+While some models are not trained with the same parameters or preprocessing pipeline as defined in their original publications, the KerasCV team ensures strong numerical performance.
 Performance metrics for the provided pre-trained weights can be found in the training history for each documented task.
 An example of this can be found in the ImageNet classification training